SAVE THE DATE for #Covid-safe #SustFest21

-The festival encourages community groups, businesses, schools, street groups, and faith groups to organise Covid-safe, environmentally sustainable events and activities for their local communities during the two weeks of #SustFest21 #StaySafe.
+The festival encourages community groups, businesses, schools, street groups, and faith groups to organise Covid-safe, environmentally sustainable events/activities for their local communities during the two weeks of #SustFest21 #StaySafe.
 The aim is to inspire residents across the district to live more sustainably, do practical things to care for the environment and #BeKindToThePlanet.

 See ideas for activities you can organise: online meetings; encourage individuals and household ‘bubbles’ to take action; creative zoom talks, online films, competitions, and socially distanced events.

-Plans are currently underway to make #SustFest21 safe, flexible and community focused.
+#SustFest21 will be safe, flexible and community-focused.
 Stay up to date by signing up to our newsletter here. 🌎 🐳 🌳 😊

 Thanks to Herts Advertiser – media partner for #SustFest21